jaimejorge/techweek-app-code/README.md

 - Kubernetes manifests are defined in the `deploy` folder.

-- The code of the application in the `src`.
+- The code of the application is in the `src`.

 ## Documentation